-Advantages: Feature-rich; gesture support is both convenient and cool; various modes (Night Mode, Private Mode) are handy and easy to access
+Pros: Feature-rich; gesture support is both convenient and cool; various modes (Night Mode, Private Mode) are handy and easy to access

-Disadvantages: Larger range of features makes interface more confusing than that of Safari - especially at first
+Cons: Larger range of features makes interface more confusing than that of Safari - especially at first

 Dolphin is a feature-rich alternative to Safari with some impressive gesture support.
 Its tabs are easier to navigate than Safari's - swipe from the righthand edge to bring up the tabs page.
 A horizontal swipe from the lefthand edge allows you to access bookmarks and navigation shortcuts.

 Dolphin's gestures can be used to navigate to a page or refresh the current one, or open a new tab, among other things.
 The app lets you draw your own custom gestures directly on the screen, and we've found its gesture recognition consistently accurate.